thiago-paim/weather-service/README.md

     * When a request to Open Weather fails with a 429 HTTP error, it will be retried with increasing wait times to avoid storming their API with requests

+### Django Admin

+Django comes with a default Admin app that allows easy management of the models data.
+It is not necessary for this app to run and can be easily disabled in the future, but was kept for now as it helps visualizing the data during development.